containerbuildsystem/osbs-client/docs/secret.md

 ```
 build_type = prod
-source_secret = mysecret
+pulp_secret = mysecret
 ```

-The `source_secret` name must match the resource name specified in the JSON.
+The `pulp_secret` name must match the resource name specified in the JSON.

 ## Fetching the secrets within the build root

-In your `dock` plugin which needs the secret values, fetch the location of the Secret Volume mount from the environment variable `SOURCE_SECRET_PATH`.
+In your `atomic-reactor` plugin which needs the secret values, provide a configuration parameter to specify the location of the Secret Volume mount.
 The files in that directory will match the keys from the secret resource's data (`key` and `cert`, from the JSON shown above).